anycable/xk6-cable/README.md

 export default function () {
   // Initialize the connection
   const client = cable.connect("ws://localhost:8080/cable");
+  // If connection were not sucessful, the return value is null
+  // It's a good practice to add a check and configure a threshold (so, you can fail-fast if
+  // configuration is incorrect) if (
+    !check(client, {
+      "successful connection": (obj) => obj,
+    })
+  ) {
+    fail("connection failed");
+  }

   // At this point, the client has been successfully connected
   // (e.g., welcome message has been received)

-  // Send subscription request and wait for the confirmation const channel = client.subscribe("EchoChannel");
+  // Send subscription request and wait for the confirmation.
+  // Returns null if failed to subscribe (due to rejection or timeout). const channel = client.subscribe("EchoChannel");

   // Perform an action
   channel.perform("echo", { foo: 1 });

-  // Retrieve a single message from the incoming inbox (FIFO)
+  // Retrieve a single message from the incoming inbox (FIFO).
-  // NOTE: Pings are ignored
-  const res = channel.receive();
+  // Returns null if no messages have been received in the specified period of time (see below). const res = channel.receive();
   check(res, {
     "received res": (obj) => obj.foo === 1,